Hand in My Pocket

 "Hand in My Pocket" is a song by Canadian recording artist and songwriter Alanis Morissette from her third studio album, Jagged Little Pill (1995).
-The song was written by Morissette and Glen Ballard and was released as the second single from the album on October 16, 1995, five months after the album release.
+The song was written by Morissette and Glen Ballard and was released as the album's second single (third in Japan) on October 16, 1995, by Maverick and Reprise Records.
 The song received generally favorable reviews from music critics, who applauded Morissette's songwriting.

 "Hand in My Pocket" also received substantial success through radio airplay in the US.
-The song became Morissette's second number-one hit on the US Billboard Modern Rock Tracks chart.
-The song also reached the top 10 in New Zealand and Canada, where it was her first number-one single.
-An accompanying music video was released for the single, featuring Morissette at a festival, driving her car in black and white form, which also received positive reviews.
+The song became Morissette's second number 1 hit on the US Billboard Modern Rock Tracks chart.
+The song also reached the Top 10 in New Zealand and Canada, where it was her first number 1 single.
+An accompanying music video, directed by Mark Kohr, was released for the single, featuring Morissette at a festival, driving her car in black and white form, which also received positive reviews.

-Background

-In 1991, MCA Records Canada released Morissette's debut studio album Alanis, which went Platinum in Canada.
-This was followed by her second album, Now Is the Time, but it was a commercial failure, selling only a little more than half the copies of her first album.
-With her two-album deal with MCA Records Canada complete, Morissette was left without a major label contract.
-In 1993, Morissette's publisher Leeds Levy at MCA Music Publishing introduced her to manager Scott Welch.
-Welch told HitQuarters he was impressed by her "spectacular voice", her character and her lyrics.
-At the time she was still living with her parents.
-Together they decided it would be best for her career to move to Toronto and start writing with other people.

-After graduating from high school, Morissette moved from Ottawa to Toronto.
-Her publisher funded part of her development and when she met producer and songwriter Glen Ballard, he believed in her talent enough to let her use his studio.
-The two wrote and recorded Morissette's first internationally released album, Jagged Little Pill, and by early 1995, she had signed a deal with Maverick Records.
-According to Welch, every label they had approached had passed on Morissette apart from Maverick.